smart-duck/veradco/README.md

 It is obviously possible to create your own installation.
 Typically you can create an image containing all the binaries (veradcod and plugins) in your CI and use it in your CD.
 In this case you don't need to have the init container (heavy) but you lost the ability to build on the fly.
 To build the binaries you can use the init container image which is suitable for both CD and CI use: refer to the README of the folder useful/build_plugins.

+### Recommended installation

+Build your Kustomize from the grpc kustomize folder.

 ## Docker images

-Veradco is made of 2 Docker images:
+If you use Golang plugins, Veradco is made of 2 Docker images:
 - An init container that is responsible to provide to Veradco container its binary and the required plugins.
 In its nominal version, it builds on the fly the required built-in plugins and the external ones.
 It then shares via a shared volume the veradcod binary and the built plugins.
 This image can also be used as a CI one to build the binaries.
 - A lightweight container that runs veradcod (the Veradco server and its monitoring server).
 Nominally, all binaries including plugins and veradcod are provided by the init container via a shared volume.

+If you use GRPC plugins, Veradco is made of 2 Docker images:
+- An init container inits the Veradco server PKI and set the webhooks according to your configuration.
+- A lightweight container that runs veradcod (the Veradco server and its monitoring server).
+Plugins are GRPC servers.

+Note: you can use both GRPC and Golang plugins.

 ## Veradco endpoints